surf the line

 THE 4 SEASONS OF LEMAN

-How much does the lake warm or cool over the year?
-How does its oxygen level change?
-And how does its transparency and the development of algae fluctuate?
-To better understand its functioning, follow the evolution of the lake with the seasons.
+To what extent does the lake warm up or cool down over the year?
+How does its oxygen content change?
+And how does its transparency and algae growth fluctuate?
+To better understand how it works, follow the lake's evolution through the seasons.

-Lake Geneva in summer
+Lake Geneva in spring

 The measuring station